What is toothpaste made of?

 We currently have products without microbeads for those who would prefer them.
 We have begun removing microbeads from the rest of our toothpastes, and the majority of our product volume will be microbead-free within six months.
 We will complete our removal process by March of 2016.”

 Ms Walraven’s blog garnered enough attention to make national news.
-While the American Dental Association did not retracted its seal of approval for Crest’s plastic pastes, the public outrage did provoke the company into agreeing to phase out the use of microplastics by the year 2016.
+While the American Dental Association did not retract its seal of approval for Crest’s plastic pastes, the public outrage did provoke the company into agreeing to phase out the use of microplastics by the year 2016.

-This may seem like old news by now – after all, microbeads are close to being banned in the UK and the US – but there are some important takeaways that apply despite the changes:
+This may seem like old news by now – after all, microbeads are close to being all but banned in the UK and the US – but there are some important takeaways that apply despite the changes:

 - Do your own research – you can’t necessarily trust what’s in store-bought toothpastes, which one would naturally assume are ‘safe’ for consumption.
 It took a dental hygienist to notice and test this arguably harmful ingredient!

-- Despite the findings, Crest continued to insist that its microbead toothpaste was safe to use and the American Dental Association did not retract its seal of approval for Crest’s plastic pastes.
+- Despite the findings, Crest continued to insist that its microbead toothpaste was safe to use and the American Dental Association did not retract its seal of approval for Crest’s plastic containing pastes.
 This gives you a good indication of to what extent you can trust such a seal.
 Again, always double check ingredients for yourself and decide what you are personally happy to put in your mouth.

 Aside from health and safety concerns, these beads are proving harmful for the environment and for the fish population.
 This GreanPeace article explains in detail how microbeads are harmful for the environment, but in a nutshell they are so small that they cannot be filtered out of our sewage system and end up stuck in the water supply.
 So even though the likes of Crest can argue that microbeads are ‘safe’ in their toothpaste, the secondary effect is that they pollute the environment.